 Turkey: Call for Proposals for Policy Brief Series

-Please submit concept proposals to firstname.lastname@example.org by July 26, 2021, with “Turkey Policy Briefs” in the subject line.
-The concept proposal should consist of an abstract of an outline of the proposed argument and recommendations that is no more than 200 words, and a CV of the principal researcher or researchers.
-Organizations and individuals may submit proposals for more than one brief.
-Priority will be given to concept proposals submitted in English.
-Also, Freedom House will encourage non-traditional applicants such as journalists, lawyers, or students, to provide the opportunity to write about the issues impacting their lives or livelihoods.
+Please submit concept proposals to email@example.com by March 24, 2023, with “Turkey Policy Briefs” in the subject line.
+The concept proposal should consist of an abstract of no more than 300 words, an outline of the argument and recommendations to be presented, and a CV of the principal researcher or researchers.
+Organizations may submit proposals for more than one brief.
+The priority will be given to concept proposals submitted in English.
+Also, Freedom House will encourage non-traditional journalists, such as lawyers or students, to provide the opportunity to write about the issues impacting their lives or livelihoods.

-Contracted researchers will be asked to deliver a draft of 2500-3000 words.
-The brief will be published and promoted by Freedom House, with the byline and affiliation of the scholar or researcher.
-An honorarium of between $500 and $1,000 will be provided depending on the scope of the brief.
+Applications will be accepted on a rolling basis, and one policy brief will be produced.
+Contracted researcher(s) will be asked to deliver a draft of 2500-3000 words.
+The brief will be copy-edited, published, and promoted by Freedom House, with the byline and affiliation of the researcher.
+An honorarium of between $500 and $1,000 will be provided, depending on the scope and length of the brief.